mauroalfaro/the-guardian-web-scraper/README.md

 # the-guardian-web-scraper
-Python web scraper script for news on TheGuardian.com
+NodeJS web scraper script for international news on TheGuardian.com made with Express, Cheerio and Axios